Challenging a PIP decision - appealing against the decision

 Ask for what you need

-In Section 7 of the form you can add the dates you’re not available and information about anything you need to be at the hearing.
 It’s really important to think about anything that might stop you being able to go to the hearing and to write it down.
 For example:

 - you can only attend a hearing during school hours or term time because of childcare responsibilities